 The Student Art Guide helps high school art students excel.
 We publish art project ideas, tips, best practice, and helpful learning strategies.
 We showcase outstanding student work from a wide range of art qualifications, including IGCSE, GCSE, A Level, NCEA, AP Studio and IB Art (if you are interested in submitting your own high school art projects, please read our submission guidelines).
 The Student Art Guide is classroom-friendly and is managed by experienced art educators.
 Our resources are recommended by leading educational institutions and have been shared on social media over one million times.

-Produced in a studio in Titirangi, Auckland, New Zealand, we are one of the few high school specific Art websites in the world.
+Produced in Auckland, New Zealand, we are one of the few high school specific Art websites in the world.
 Supported via advertising, our content is delivered free, so that every student – regardless of situation or circumstance – has access to quality education and teaching resources.
 If you would like to help us or contribute in some way, you can find out the best way to do this here!